jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 - see our lives/jobs not as bro vs fighting over tech to advance their genes but as on independent (tech) ecosystem that we harness/car for, like a farmer from foraging to farming.

+-  identity shift as genetic shift!

+- Take a moment to list three tools you rely on daily.
+For each, ask: How did this tool change the way I solve a problem?
+What would happen if I lost it tomorrow?
+Which new tool could replace or augment it tomorrow?”

+- why does evolution favor bigger organism, until a high pressure/extinction event?

 ## Back Page Summary

 Who are you?
 What truly defines your identity in this age of massive technological change?